 Explore the site

-When completed, The Nest will feature an indoor sports hall, a gymnasium, a floodlit 3G football pitch, and classroom facilities, in addition to the renovation of the clubhouse, installation of residential ‘bunk boxes’, and the relaying of seven grass football pitches, which is due to be completed this summer.
+When completed, The Nest will feature an indoor sports hall, a gymnasium, a floodlit 3G football pitch, and classroom facilities, in addition to the renovation of the clubhouse, installation of residential ‘bunk boxes’, and the relaying of seven grass football pitches, which was completed in August 2018.

-The main features of the state-of-the-art site include:
+The main features of the state-of-the-art site will include:

 - 11-a-side floodlit 3G football pitch – A full sized 3G football pitch, with indoor and outdoor viewing areas.